aghosn/GoAndC/README.md

 Code samples to interact with C in a Go program and the other way around.
 There are two main folders:
-1. Include code as dynamic library.
+1. *SharedDynamic:* Include code as dynamic library (the makefiles target a Linux environment).
-2. Statically link (or compile everything at once).
+2. *Static:* Statically link (or compile everything at once).

 # How to build